 Only if answered "shifted away" or "shifted towards", please give here a summarized account of facts (legislation enacted, administrative rulings, circulars, case law, tax administration practices), in a non-judgmental way.
 Specify if some content is no longer applicable, due to other developments.
 If applicable, indicate whether the fact reported is under a minimum standard or fully complies with the best practice.
+IN ALL CASES please back up your assertions with the relevant documentary materials.
+While it is not mandatory, a short summary of such materials in English is appreciated.
+You are welcomed to send us these materials to our email: optr@ibfd.org.
 Thank you.

-Re Q1, Q70: Some retroactive tax laws have been struck down under the due process clause of the U.S. Constitution, but Congress routinely makes retroactive changes of 1-2 years.
+Re Q1, Q72: Some retroactive tax laws have been struck down under the due process clause of the U.S. Constitution, but Congress routinely makes retroactive changes of 1-2 years.
 See Erika K. Lunder et al., Constitutionality of Retroactive Tax Legislation, Congr.
 Rsch.
 Serv.
 R42791 (Oct.
-25, 2012).
+25, 2012) [https://perma.cc/5VYB-ZBYT].